UiPath/uipath-mcp-python/docs/quick_start.md

 Now we can connect to the server using any MCP client.
 See the [Connecting to the MCP Server](#connecting-to-the-mcp-server) section.

+### 2. Running on UiPath Cloud Platform

-/// warning
+/// Info
+This quickstart guide provides instructions for deploying the MCP Server in _My Workspace_ folder.
+Choosing this folder simplifies the configuration process, as you won’t need to manually handle the following:
+- Serverless machine allocation
+- Unattended robot permissions
+- Process creation (processes are automatically provisioned when a package is published to `My Workspace`)

+If you prefer to deploy the MCP Server in a different folder, additional steps will be required:
+1. Create a process from the MCP Server package.
-Before running the MCP server, ensure that a serverless runtime (machine) is assigned to your folder in Orchestrator.
+2. Ensure a [serverless runtime (machine)](https://docs.uipath.com/orchestrator/automation-cloud/latest/user-guide/executing-unattended-automations-with-serverless-robots) is assigned to the target folder in Orchestrator.
+3. Confirm that a user with [unattended robot permissions](https://docs.uipath.com/robot/standalone/2024.10/admin-guide/unattended-automations) is assigned to the target folder.
 ///

-### 2. Running on UiPath Cloud Platform

 To deploy your MCP server to UiPath Cloud Platform, follow these steps: